 The only one he got correct was five cents since it is a Canadian coin.

-His struggle is taking a sentence or question literally, and we are teaching him from home for one hour every night.
+He struggles to take a sentence or question literally, and we teach him from home for one hour every night.

 He brought home about 10 pages of mathematics with two sheets unfinished which I will complete with him.